carlinjshaw/unit20module15/15-Project-2/01-Activities/02-Render-Deploy-Full-Stack/README.md

 Follow along with the [Deploy with Render and PostgreSQL guide](https://coding-boot-camp.github.io/full-stack/render/deploy-with-render-and-postgresql) and the [Render documentation on setting environment variables](https://docs.render.com/configure-environment-variables) to connect your Render account to your Github account, with the following changes:

-* For the "Build Command", use the `npm run render-build` script.

-Your root package.json should look like:
+Your root package.json should have the following scripts:

 ```json
 "scripts": {